 Tip: Really great tours by kayak, including reviews and experience reports, can be found online on GetyourGuide.

-Trips from Dubrovnik
+Best Excursions from Dubrovnik

 Another famous excursion is a tour to Mostar in Bosnia, where you can visit the popular bridge “Stari Most”, beautiful mosques and the bazaar.

-- Apartment in best location: The Apartment Timy is a fabulous, very clean and top-equipped accommodation on Labin peninsula, not far from the beach and restaurants.
+- Apartment in Best Location: The Apartment Timy is a fabulous, very clean and top-equipped accommodation on Labin peninsula, not far from the beach and restaurants.

-- Boutique Hotel with pool: The beautiful Hotel More is a fantastic beach hotel, directly by the sea with a lovely beach bar and fantastic pools on the roof terrace.
+- Boutique Hotel with Pool: The beautiful Hotel More is a fantastic beach hotel, directly by the sea with a lovely beach bar and fantastic pools on the roof terrace.

-Find the best Accommodation in Dubrovnik:
+Find the best accommodation in Dubrovnik:

-More about Dubrovnik an around:
+More about Dubrovnik:

 Disclosure: Some of the links below are affiliate links.
 Meaning that if you click on certain links, and then subsequently purchase a product, I will receive a small commission at no extra cost to you.